cs3216/cs3216.github.io/assignments/facebook.md

 **DO NOT WATERFALL.**

-Specifically, this means don’t start with drafting out a large and ambitious *mother-of-all-designs* and dividing the rest of your time into slowly and methodically implementing that design.
+Specifically, this means don't start with drafting out a large and ambitious *mother-of-all-designs* and dividing the rest of your time into slowly and methodically implementing that design.
 This is why Facebook is interesting - the platform is such that traditional software